 The Loretto Academy was closed in 1968, and the property was put up for sale.
 At the time of sale in 1971, Our Lady of Light Chapel was informally deconsecrated as a Catholic Chapel.
 Loretto Chapel is now a private museum operated and maintained, in part, for the preservation of the Miraculous Staircase and the Chapel itself.

-To learn more about weddings at the Loretto Chapel, visit the web site at www.lorettochapel.com.
+To learn more about Loretto Chapel weddings, visit the web site at www.lorettochapel.com.